chef/automate/components/docs-chef-io/content/automate/config_postgresql.md

 password = "replication"
 ```

 This section configures replication settings.
 It sets the lag health threshold to 20480 bytes, which is the maximum allowed replication lag.
-It also specifies the maximum replay lag before restarting replication, and provides the replication name and password.
+It also specifies the maximum replay lag before restarting replication and provides the replication name and password.

 ### SSL